Daily Current Affairs Quiz

 The J-6W is a drone conversion with automatic flight control systems, terrain-matching navigation, and pre-programmed mission profiles.
 According to a March 2026 Mitchell Institute for Aerospace Studies report, approximately 200+ J-6W drones are deployed at six air bases near the Taiwan Strait — five in Fujian Province and one in Guangdong Province.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: this connects to GS2 (China-Taiwan relations, One China Policy — India position since 2003) and GS3 (emerging security technologies, asymmetric warfare).
+| 📌 Exam Tip | this connects to GS2 (China-Taiwan relations, One China Policy — India position since 2003) and GS3 (emerging security technologies, asymmetric warfare).
 UPSC may test China grey-zone tactics in the South China Sea and Taiwan Strait alongside India LAC concerns.
+The concept of converting retired aircraft into drones is relevant to India own fleet of retiring MiG-21s and Jaguar aircraft. |

 Question 23 of 30